itom-project/plugins/SmarActMCS2/docs/SmarActMCS2.rst

     Please note that the System is only tested and developed with ETHERNET connection.

 .. note::
     When changing the position of the axes on the controller, itom will not update the position (e.g. in the dock-widget).
+If you use ``getPos()``, you will get the correct position.

 Initialization
 ==============